saoudrizwan/Disk/README.md

 If you Option + click `retrievedMessage` then Xcode will show its type as `Message`.
 Pretty neat, huh?
 <img src="https://user-images.githubusercontent.com/7799382/28501124-286520d8-6f8a-11e7-8ddb-53e956f8425a.png" alt="example">

 So what happened in the background?
-Disk first converts `message` to JSON data and stores it as .json file to the caches directory.
+Disk first converts `message` to JSON data and stores it as a .json file to the caches directory.
 Then when we retrieve the `message`, Disk automatically converts the JSON data to our `Codable` struct type.

 **What about arrays of structs?**